-DLNR NEWS RELEASE: AMAZING CREATURES MOVE FROM OCEAN TO STREAM ONE TINY STEP AT A TIMEPosted on Jul 14, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: AMAZING CREATURES MOVE FROM OCEAN TO STREAM ONE TINY STEP AT A TIMEPosted on Jul 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KAHULUI, MAUI – Skippy Hau, an aquatics biologist with the DLNR Division of Aquatic Resources (DAR) has dedicated much of his career to studying the life cycles and movements of fresh water fishes, shrimp, and snails.
 Carefully navigating the slippery stream beds and rocks of east and central Maui, Hau has collected reams of data on the movements of five fishes (‘o‘opu), shrimp (‘opae), and snails (hihiwai).
 “Often we think of taking from the ocean only, but historically people have depended on harvests from freshwater streams for sustenance as well,” Hau explains.